Skip to main content

 Best results (⭐⭐⭐⭐):

-• PDFs exported from screenwriting software
+• PDFs exported directly from screenwriting software

-• Text-based PDFs (not scanned images)
+• Text-based PDFs (not scanned image pages)

 • Standard Courier font